molllol/artshop/README.md

 ## Installation Instructions
 You need to have git and node installed on your device first to be able to run git and node commands on the command line.
 To download GIT: https://git-scm.com/downloads and NODE: https://nodejs.org/en/download

 Aftar installing git and node:
-Open your terminal (in an IDE such as VScode  or Command Prompt/Mac Terminal)and then type
+Open your terminal (in an IDE such as VScode  or Command Prompt/Mac Terminal)and type:

 ### $ git clone https://github.com/molllol/artshop.git

 This clones the repo

-cd into the folder artshop and type
+cd into the folder artshop and type:

 ### $ npm install